Introduction

 Scope

-The Specifications cover the following two magnetite products:
+The Specifications cover the dense media separation (DMS) magnetite

 Current magnetite production is a by-product of the copper operations and as such is recovered from the Concentrator floatation tails stream by magnetic separation.
 Approximately 15%, by weight, of magnetite is removed by 'cleaning' and 're-cleaning' of the magnetic concentrate from the first stage.
-This results in the upgrading of magnetite to 66% Fe (greater than 95% magnetite).
-This upgraded magnetite is then subjected to elutriation, to generate medium and coarse grade products.
-The medium grade is the DMS product and the coarse grade is sold as a blend feed to iron- and steelmaking customers.
+This results in the upgrading of magnetite to 62.5% Fe (greater than 90% magnetite).
+This upgraded magnetite is then subjected to elutriation, to generate the DMS magnetite product.

 Manufacture